siteorigin/settings/bin/readme.md

 On MacOS `./create_css.php | pbcopy` to copy to clipboard.

+## Updating the Google Fonts Array

+In the `bin` directory add a file named `google-key.php`.
+Include your Google Fonts API key in that file.
+To update the array, run `./fetch_google_fonts.php` from the same directory.

 ## Configuration File

 This file should be located at `inc/settings.conf.php` and is checked every time you run the settings parser.
 It tells the parser which files should be processed and how to translate the variables.